of the South, the 1946 directed by Harve Foster and Wilfred Jackson, remains the mouse’s most controversial endeavor.

 Support

 Paradoxically, however, the film also saw widespread acclaim upon release.
-Song of the South includes a myriad of famous songs (also included in the A for best original .
-A special was also given to James Baskett “for his able and heart-warming characterization of Uncle Remus, friend and storyteller to the children of the world in Walt ‘s ) such as “How Do You Do” and “Zip-a-Dee-Doo-Dah,” the latter of which won the of the South.”
+Song of the South includes a myriad of famous songs (also had in the A for best original .
+A special was also given to James Baskett “for his able and heart-warming characterization of Uncle Remus, friend, and storyteller to the children of the world in Walt Disney’s ), such as “How Do You Do” and “Zip-a-Dee-Doo-Dah,” the latter of which won the of the South.”

-However, as a Black man Baskett couldn’t attend the film’s premiere at the theater, as racial segregation was still law in Atlanta at the time.
+However, as a Black man, Baskett couldn’t attend the film’s premiere at the theater, as racial segregation was still law in Atlanta.

 Related: OpEd: Disney Needs to Stand Firm Against Racism and Oppression in the Face of China, Too

-There are also those who defend Song of the South, to the extent that it even has its own fan site: Song of the South.net which cites its MO as the following.
+Some defend Song of the South to the extent that it even has its fan site: Song of the South.net, which cites its MO as the following.

 “Since 2000, SongoftheSouth.net has been the Internet’s largest web site dedicated to providing the most information on Walt Disney’s Academy Award-winning and controversial film Song of the South, based on the Tales of Uncle Remus by Joel Chandler Harris.”